 - The Story Behind The Song: Bryan Adams' (Everything I Do) I Do It For You

 The duo’s biggest hit, Bridge Over Troubled Water spent six weeks at No.1 in the US (three weeks in the UK).
 It swept the Grammys in 1971. claiming six awards including Song Of The Year and Record Of The Year.
-The song has been translated into many languages, it’s been covered by hundreds of artists, including Johnny Cash, Annie Lennox and Bonnie Tyler.
+As if to prove its meaning to be truly international, the song has been translated into many languages and been covered by hundreds of artists, including Johnny Cash, Annie Lennox and Bonnie Tyler.

 Ironically, this song of fellowship contributed to Simon And Garfunkel’s break-up in 1971.
 As Simon said: “Many times on stage, when I’d be sitting off to the side… and Artie would be singing it, people would stomp and cheer when it was over, and I would think: ‘That’s my song, man.
 Thank you very much.
 I wrote that.’
 In the earlier days, when things were smoother, I never would have thought that, but towards the end when things were strained, I did.”

 Garfunkel says: “We’re strong in our musical opinions, and we’ve had lots of differences, but we’ve remained pretty damned gentlemanly all the way.”